mirnau/sr3d/README.md

 A Shadowrun 3d Homebrew System for FoundryVTT.

-The goal is to make a fully functional system for the rule and dice heavy game system Shadowrun.
+The goal is to make a fully functional system for the rule and dice heavy game system Shadowrun Third Edition

 Thank you!